 (252) 726-2121, atlanticbeach-nc.com/events/july-4th-fireworks/

 Enjoy live music and food trucks and meet other vendors at Greenville’s Town Commons during this celebration.
 Then, end the day with a bang — a fireworks show will start at dusk.

 Head over to the Nags Head Fishing Pier for this fireworks celebration.
 The show will begin after dark, but there are plenty of restaurants near the pier to grab a bite to eat at before the show begins.

 Enjoy live music, games, and activities, then sit back for a fireworks display at Lawson Creek Park.

 This historic annual celebration has taken place for more than 200 years.
-The event will feature performances from Gary Lowder & Smokin’ Hot, food vendors, and live professional wrestlers affiliated with the United Professional Wrestling Association (UPWA).
+The event will feature a free concert, food vendors, and a flag-raising celebration.

-Eat and shop along the Wilmington Riverwalk in the historic downtown district during the day before heading over to the waterfront in the evening to watch the fireworks show.
+Eat and shop along the Wilmington Riverwalk in the historic downtown district during the day before heading over to the waterfront in the evening for a performance by the Wilmington Symphony Orchestra and a fireworks show.